 If you have some signs that labor may be coming soon, there are some things you and your partner can do to prepare for the work ahead.
 The first is to try and rest.
 If you can get some extra sleep or take a nap, do it.
 Labor is a marathon, and you want to go into it well-rested.
 Next, try to eat something and stay hydrated.
 As your labor progresses, you may be less interested in food.
 Labor is hard physical work, and you will be burning a lot of calories.
 You do not want to be expending a lot of energy without having the fuel you need.
 See this article for more information on eating and drinking during labor.

 Talk ahead of time with your partner and set expectations for what they should be doing when you go into labor.
 If you need to notify family or make arrangements for someone to care for other children or pets.
-Any tasks you can delegate to your partner, a family member, or a friend will free you to focus on meeting your baby.
+Any tasks you can delegate to your partner,

 Thank you to the amazing companies that have supported this episode.